colts70/The-Semantic-Layer-of-the-Public-Internet-SLPI-/README.md

 It is a directory of meaning surfaces, not pages.

-8.2 Provenance Anchors
-/authority — human/legal ownership
-/source — upstream datasets
-/timestamp — RFC3339 creation/update times
-/license — usage permissions
-/integrity — hashes & signatures
-All served from:

-/.well-known/stack

 HESS / DFH does not replace ontologies.
 It simply defines the first hop.

-9. The Handicap (Why This Exists)
-The web:

-knows how to publish
-knows how to link
-knows how to index
-But it does not natively know how to:
+The Handicap (Why This Exists) The web: knows how to publish knows how to link knows how to index But it does not natively know how to:

-declare what something is
-declare who is authoritative
-declare what is canonical
-declare what is safe to reuse
-declare what machines should trust first
-So everything downstream has to guess.
+declare what something is declare who is authoritative declare what is canonical declare what is safe to reuse declare what machines should trust first So everything downstream has to guess.
 That’s the handicap.

-Problem → Fix Summary
-Current Problem	HESS / DFH Fix
+Problem → Fix Summary Current Problem HESS / DFH

+Fix No global semantic ground Creates a universal first-hop

+Meaning is scattered Unifies with deterministic anchors LLM hallucination at the root

+Provides fixed semantic identity SEO is page-level only Introduces topic-level identity No provenance for truth arbitration.

+Provides deterministic provenance.

-No global semantic ground	Creates a universal first-hop Meaning is scattered	Unifies with deterministic anchors LLM hallucination at the root	Provides fixed semantic identity SEO is page-level only	Introduces topic-level identity No provenance for truth arbitration	Provides deterministic provenance The Competitive Advantage If you implement this today, you are essentially providing a "VIP lane" for LLM crawlers.
+The Competitive Advantage If you implement this today, you are essentially providing a "VIP lane" for LLM crawlers.

 Trust: You provide machine-verifiable provenance (/authority and /integrity).